-Pregnancy can cause a woman's body to change shape and size several times before the baby arrives.
-It isn't uncommon for a woman to wake up and be unable to button the pants she wore the night before.
+Pregnancy can cause a person's body to change shape and size several times before the baby arrives.
+It isn't uncommon for a person to wake up and be unable to button the pants they wore the night before.
 Sometimes clothes are uncomfortably tight or they place pressure on certain parts of the body.
 Marjorie Greenfield, M.D., of DrSpock.com points out that evidence doesn't reveal medical consequences of wearing tight clothes during pregnancy but various discomforts can develop.

 The California Pacific Medical Center's Women & Infants Center points out that wearing tight-fitting clothes, especially at the waist, can lead to heartburn.
 Heartburn or acid reflux are common discomforts during pregnancy.
 These occur due to digestive slowness from an increase in progesterone in the body during pregnancy.
 When the stomach contents sit longer in the stomach due to this slowness, the risk of the contents flowing upwards increases.
 The fullness in the abdomen from the growing uterus, amniotic sac and baby can put pressure on the stomach and force the contents back up the chest too.
 The pressure from tight clothing can push on the stomach and force the contents upwards, creating heartburn.

 The American Pregnancy Association suggests another effect of wearing tight, unbreathable clothing is increased vaginal yeast infections.
 Pregnant people experience an increase in vaginal secretions during pregnancy.
 This, combined with tight underwear, can create the perfect environment to allow yeast that naturally occurs in the vagina to overproduce and cause an infection.